Superconducting order parameter in aperiodic binary systems: Model and Hamiltonian

 The electronic specific heat is defined via the thermodynamic relation,

 where $ S(T) $ denotes the temperature-dependent entropy of the system.
 The entropy takes the form~\cite{Wang2024},

 where the summation runs over the eigenvalues $E_n $ and $ \beta = 1/(k_B T)$.

-For extending our analysis to the $2$D QCs, the tight-binding Hamiltonian accommodates additional hopping along the vertical directions, say, $t_v$ between adjacent layers, in addition to the two horizontal hoppings $t_A$ and $t_B$.
+For extending our analysis to the $2$D ABSs family, the tight-binding Hamiltonian accommodates additional hopping along the vertical directions, say, $t_v$ between adjacent layers, in addition to the two horizontal hoppings $t_A$ and $t_B$.

-In our study, we use the natural unit where the Boltzmann constant $k_B=1$ and scale $U$ by the hopping strength, which is in the units of the energy.
+Throughout the present study, we use the natural unit where the Boltzmann constant $k_B=1$ and scale $U$ by the hopping strength, which is in the units of the energy.
 We do all calculations for the half-filling and set the onsite potential $\epsilon$ to zero.